Key facts

 These statistics highlight the scale of the problem, however do not touch on how this impacts on the lives of those whose options are limited by living on a low income; organisations such as the Poverty Truth Community and our own Experts by Experience Panel aim to give voice to this and to highlight the detrimental effects of living on low incomes.

-• 1 in 4 children in Scotland (24%) are living in poverty.
+- 1 in 4 children in Scotland (24%) were living in poverty in 2020-23.

-• 1 in 5 working age people (19%) in Scotland are living in poverty.
+- 1 in 5 working age people (21%) in Scotland were living in poverty in 2020-23.

-• 14% of pensioners in Scotland are living in poverty.
+- 15% of pensioners in Scotland were living in poverty in 2020-23.

 (source: Scottish Government poverty statistics)